Call or Message Us 24/7

 If you have been accused of felony assault in Colorado, there are several legal defenses you can raise.
 If successful, these defenses can reduce the penalties of a conviction.
 They can also be a complete defense that leads to an acquittal.
 Some of the most common defenses are:

-• The assault was committed in the heat of passion,
+1. The assault was committed in the heat of passion,

-• You were acting in self-defense or were trying to defend someone else from harm, and
+2. You were acting in self-defense or were trying to defend someone else from harm, and

-• You did not intend to hurt someone else.
+3. You did not intend to hurt someone else.

-You were in the heat of passion
+1) You acted in the heat of passion

 If you can prove that you only assaulted someone else because you were in the heat of passion, it reduces the severity of the crime.
 The penalties of a conviction are reduced as a result.
 The heat of passion defense can succeed if you can show that: